dan-behar/FileTransfer/README.md

 ## Prerequisites:
 - Have an [AWS Console account](https://github.com/CruzdelCid) and a Google Cloud account
-  - WARNING: We are going to use Google Kubernetes, but it is a little bit expensive (including in AWS).
-We suggest to use the $300 gift that Google Cloud gives to deploy without charges.
-That is the main reason of a new GC account
+  - WARNING: The Google Kubernetes service is a little bit expensive (including in AWS).
+We suggest to create a new account and use the $300 gift that Google Cloud gives to deploy without charges
 - Have [Gcloud](https://cloud.google.com/sdk/docs/install) installed in your computer

 ## Building the service: